 In this section, we compare the performance results obtained from Fast Ethernet Simulation with that obtained from the detailed CSMA/CD simulation.
-We implemented the fast simulation on the REAL simulator [27] similar to the way we implemented the detailed CSMA/CD simulation.
+We implemented the fast simulation on the REAL simulator [22] similar to the way we implemented the detailed CSMA/CD simulation.

 As mentioned earlier, we adopt an open simulation model for traffic generation, i.e., the generation of packets is independent of the delivery of packets.
-For the simulation results shown here, we assume packet arrivals are generated from a Poisson distribution.
+For the simulation results shown here, we assume packets are generated from a Poisson distribution.
 However, our results are independent of the Poisson assumption.
-The number of nodes in our simulation is 20.
 Packet destinations are randomly chosen from a uniform distribution.
 We first examine the accuracy of the fast simulation model.
-Figure 12 compares performance results obtained from fast simulation with the detailed CSMA/CD simulation for P=64, 512, 1500 bytes and buffer size = 4500 bytes.
+Figure 11 compares performance results obtained from fast simulation with the detailed CSMA/CD simulation for P = 64, 512, 1500 bytes and buffer size = 4500 bytes.
 The link throughputs match with each other perfectly, whereas the mean packet delays have small error due to our simple modeling of Ethernet performance for multiple buffers.
-This is particularly evident for the case where the mean packet size is small (e.g. P=64 bytes), where the same absolute value of the buffer size corresponds to a relatively larger number of queued packets.
-When P=512 bytes and the total offered load is 200%, the mean packet delays observed on the detailed CSMA/CD simulation and Fast Ethernet Simulation are 69 ms and 65 ms, while the corresponding throughput are 70.8 % and 70.9 %, respectively.
+This is particularly evident for the case where the mean packet size is small (e.g. P = 64 bytes), where the same absolute value of the buffer size corresponds to a relatively larger number of queued packets.
+When P = 512 bytes and the total offered load is 200%, the mean packet delays observed on the detailed CSMA/CD simulation and fast Ethernet simulation are 69 ms and 65 ms, while the corresponding throughput are 70.8 % and 70.9 %, respectively.
 Thus, this figure indicates that fast simulation accurately models the performance of an actual Ethernet network.